hugolui/ROM_code/README.md

 # Example 1 - Compressible flow past a cylinder

-In this example, the full order model (FOM) is obtained by solving the compressible Navier Stokes equations as detailed in (https://arxiv.org/abs/1903.05206, section 4.2).
+In this example, the full order model (FOM) is obtained by solving the compressible Navier Stokes equations as detailed in (Lui, H., & Wolf, W. (2019), section 4.2).
 The numerical simulations are conducted for Reynolds and Mach numbers Re = 150 and M = 0.4, respectively.
 The grid configuration consists of a body-fitted O-grid with 421 × 751 points in the streamwise and wall-normal directions, respectively.
 The training data comprises the first 280 snapshots of the FOM, and the validation data contains the next 145 snapshots.

 We are going to build a reduced order model capable to predict the flowfield beyond the training.
 The final form of the ROM is an ordinary differential equation (ODE) system.